jlchafardet/unit-converter-python/README.md

 ![Screenshot from 2024-10-21 01-00-16](https://github.com/user-attachments/assets/9e564fd0-4cc0-48e0-996c-3866107f342d)

-(Imagine the '1.23' in a lush green and 'TB' in a cheerful yellow!)

 Why did we do this?
 Because life's too short for boring terminals!
 Now your storage conversions are not just calculations, they're tiny digital light shows. 🌟

 Fire up that terminal and feast your eyes on this technicolor triumph.
 Who says coding can't be a work of art? 🎭🖼️